pichqning/Homework2/README.md

 # Homework2
 Why fibonacci function is so slow?
-_Ans_: we have to calculate the *same* numbers again and again and again.
+_Ans_:we have to calculate the *same* numbers again and again and again.